mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 ---

 ##### Optimal Solution
-Upon defining the `PowerSystem` type, JuliaGrid provides the possibility to determine the minimal number of PMUs required for system observability using the [`pmuPlacement`](@ref pmuPlacement) function:
+Upon defining the `Measurment` type, JuliaGrid provides the possibility to determine the minimal number of PMUs required for system observability using the [`pmuPlacement`](@ref pmuPlacement) function:
 ```@example PMUOptimalPlacement
 using GLPK

-placement = pmuPlacement(system, GLPK.Optimizer; verbose = 1)
+placement = pmuPlacement(monitoring, GLPK.Optimizer; verbose = 1)
 nothing # hide
 ```